kservices/gBridge/docs/html/_sources/firstSteps/gettingStarted.rst.txt

 Connect Google Assistant
 -----------------------------
 Open the *Google Home App* to connect your Google Home system to gBridge.
-Navigate to the smart home settings and press the "Add" button to link your account.
+Add a new device, select the category "Works with Google".
 Select *Kappelt gBridge*.

 .. figure:: ../_static/googlehome-add-provider.png
    :width: 50%